jostart99/faminer/README.md

 ```
 ./control --setup worker1,worker2,worker3,worker4,worker5
 ```
-This will setup the miners: download required binaries, install drivers and apks, pull the docker container and so on
+This will set up the miners: download required binaries, install drivers and APKs, pull the Docker container, and more.
 ### Start miner
-Use control binary to start miners
+Use the control binary to start miners
 ```
 ./control --start all
 ```
 ### Monitor
-Run monitor binary to monitor the status of the mining machine from your terminal
+Run the monitor binary to check the status of the mining machines from your terminal.
-Before running monitor for the first time, you need to make sure that the python3 rich module is installed.
+Before running the monitor for the first time, ensure that the Python 3 rich module is installed:
 ```
 sudo apt install python3-pip
 python3 -m pip install rich